Complex Number Calculator

 - Polar coordinates (magnitude and angle)

-Complex numbers in the angle notation or phasor (polar coordinates r, θ) may you write as rLθ where r is magnitude/amplitude/radius, and θ is the angle (phase) in degrees, for example, 5L65 which is the same as 5*cis(65°).
+Complex numbers in the angle notation or phasor (polar coordinates r, θ) may be written as rLθ where r is magnitude/amplitude/radius, and θ is the angle (phase) in degrees, for example, 5L65 which is the same as 5*cis(65°).

 Example of multiplication of two imaginary numbers in the angle/polar/phasor notation: 10L45 * 3L90.